 With the next push, the head crowned and Anne urged me to put my hand down to touch the baby.
 Everything felt so intense that I had my eyes shut just trying to manage.
 I remember Anne telling me twice to open my eyes to see what was happening, but I didn’t want to.
 She told Chris now was the time to move down to catch the baby, but he looked at me and said he would stay with me.
 He told me later that he could see how frightened and panicky I was, and he knew I needed him more.
 That was exactly the right decision.

 One more push and holy smokes they’re not kidding when they call it the ring of fire!
 Once that head came out, the relief was indescribable.
 Anne smoothly slid the looped cord over the baby’s head.
 One more contraction and her body slipped out.
 Anne scooped her up and immediately put my brand new little girl on my chest.
 Tee looked up at me and then peed on me.
-Time of birth was 10:18, 30 minutes after hubs had parked the car.
-If we had taken just a little longer to get going to the hospital, Chris would have been delivering this baby on the side of the road!
+Time of birth was 10:18, 30 minutes after Chris had parked the car.
+If we had taken just a little longer to get going to the hospital, hubby would have been delivering this baby on the side of the road!

-I held my baby in my arms, and hubs cut the cord once it had stopped pulsing.
+I held my baby in my arms, and Chris cut the cord once it had stopped pulsing.
 Anne delivered the placenta, then she and a nurse wheeled me into a delivery room and transferred me into a proper bed.
 I held Tee and just marvelled at this tiny little being.
 She was only 19″ long and 6 pounds, 6 ounces.
 The student midwife Rachel helped me latch my baby on for the first time.
 Tee caught on pretty quickly and had her first meal right away.
 Before getting pregnant I had worried that breastfeeding might feel weird, but it just felt right to hold her close and nurse her.
 I had nourished her for the last nine months; it was only natural to keep going!